TelemarkAlpint/slingsby/README.md

     127.0.0.1 media.ntnuita.local

-You can now visit `http://ntnuita.local` in your webbrowser to test how the app runs behind nginx and uwsgi, with caching and the fileserver and all the bells and whistles.
+You can now visit `http://ntnuita.local` in your webbrowser to test how the app runs behind nginx and gunicorn, with caching and the fileserver and all the bells and whistles.

 Dependencies